 Financial Analysis Challenges

 Financial Planning and Analysis (FP&A) teams face numerous challenges when implementing financial analysis solutions.
-Here are some common pain points and how KNIME can help address them:
+Here are some common pain points and how KNIME can help address them

 1. Difficult Data Integration from Multiple Sources

 This can help you ensure that data flows smoothly between departments, reducing the risk of errors and improving the quality of financial insights.
-KNIME Analytics Platform has over 300+ built-in connectors to access any data.
+KNIME has over 300+ built-in connectors to access any data.
 You can connect to:

 - Databases